[1,650 Words : 5 to 7 Minute Read]

 - Anyone who owns any amount of Crypto, large or small.

 - Regular people without advanced coding or cyber-security skills.

 - People whose Cryptos are bought in Crypto Exchanges and use Software, Hardware or Paper wallets to store those Cryptos.

 Here is an interesting question I was recently asked.

 “Will the NestEgg Business be around in twenty years and if not how can I trust it to help me today?”

-Answer: NestEgg and/or the NestEgg model are solutions for now.
+Answer: NestEgg is a solution for now.
 For the next time you drive to work or cross the street.
 The technology and laws that apply to Crypto Currency are going to evolve over the years to come.

 Today’s solutions for problems will also change and evolve as will your own circumstances.
 Your Plan will change over time as well.